KaliChopra/16-Bit-CPU-Processor/README.md

 (a) IF: Instruction Fetch

-- Here the instruction pointed to by PC is fetched from memory, and also the next value of PC is computed.
+- Here the instruction pointed to by the PC is fetched from memory, and also the next value of the PC is computed.
-- For a branch instruction, new value of the PC may be the target address.
-So PC is not updated in this stage; new value is stored in a register NPC.
+- For a branch instruction, the new PC value may be the target address.
+So PC is not updated in this stage; a new value is stored in a register NPC.

 (b) ID : Instruction Decode